ravi-kumar7/HttpCanary/tutorials/en/install.md

 ##### 5.1 Installation

-After initializing HttpCanary, find the entrance for installing parallel space in the HttpCanary settings.
+After initializing HttpCanary, you can find option for installing parallel space in the HttpCanary settings.
 If it is a 64-bit device, two parallel space installation options will be displayed.
 Please install them one by one.
 Mobile phones with Android 8.0 and above will restrict the installation source during the installation.
 Please choose allow the installation (you can turn off the permissions after completing the installation).

 ![](/assets/install_paralle_space.png)